hazbo/simon/README.md

 being finished.

 ### What Does It Do?
-Once cloned into the root of your new node-webkit app, you can run the `build` shell script and let Simon take what you have done and cache it on your local machine.
+Once cloned into the root of your new node-webkit project directory and you have ran the `./install` you can run the `./build` shell script and let Simon take what you have done and cache it on your local machine.

 Once your app is cached, Simon can then dynamicly load in your app and restart itself.
 This way once auto-updates have been implemented, it